 If you are a non-US resident starting a business that serves US customers, you need a US entity.
 The two main options are an LLC (Limited Liability Company) and a C-Corporation.
-The internet is full of conflicting advice, much of it driven by companies like Stripe Atlas that profit from forming C-Corps.
+The internet is full of conflicting advice, much of it driven by companies like Stripe Atlas that default founders into Delaware C-corps.

 Here is the straightforward truth: an LLC is better for the vast majority of non-resident founders.
-A C-Corp is only better if you are raising venture capital from US institutional investors.
-Let's look at why.
+A C-corp is only better if you are raising venture capital from US institutional investors, issuing employee stock options, or want QSBS treatment.
+Let's look at why — and why, for most people, the fastest and cleanest way in is a ready-made LLC that already has its EIN.

 | Feature | LLC | C-Corp |